NREL/GEOPHIRES-X/CONTRIBUTING.rst

 Then, verify that Actions pass on your commit(s) on GitHub

-6. Submit a pull request through the GitHub website following `the guidelines <#Pull Request Guidelines>`_.
+6. Submit a pull request through the GitHub website following `the guidelines <#Pull-Request-Guidelines>`_.

 Pull Request Guidelines
 -----------------------